Admission to this course is restricted to second-year students enrolled in the BA programme Philosophy: Global and Comparative Perspectives.

 Class attendance is required for both lectures and tutorials.

 Every exam will contain 5-6 questions; each question will be made up of shorter, sub-sections.
 All questions are approached as short-essays where students are expected to offer clear argument, philosophical reflections, and evidence that demonstrates knowledge of the main literature.

 Students can submit on Brightspace personal reflections and reactions to the assigned readings.
-The reflections should not exceed 250 words.
-Reflections should be submitted before the midterm examination.

 Students can submit on Brightspace personal reflections and reactions to a visual that occupies prominence in contemporary socio-political debates.

 12 weekly essays: 20%

 The resit consists of a written exam, covering the entirety of the course material.
 The mark for the resit will replace all previously earned marks for partial exams (80%).